Which Robo-Advisor is Best for You?

 That said, since Wealthfront does robo-advising first, and Schwab has many services, we prefer the Wealthfront dashboard, as it is more comprehensive.

 You might be tempted to use robo-advisor performance to choose which robo to go with.
-While these numbers are good indicators of a robo-advisor’s potential, remember that the market can fluctuate even in the most stable market – and 2020 has been anything but stable!
+While these numbers are good indicators of a robo-advisor’s potential, remember that the market can fluctuate even in the most stable market – and most robo-advisor returns reflect their underlying asset allocations and investment fund percentages, not the strength of the robo advisory firm.

 Wealthfront vs. Schwab Intelligent Portfolios – Which is Best?
 The Takeaway